What is Zapier?

 You can attempt to find a record in Crelate via name, email, Crelate Id or External Id.

 Setting up a Zap

 As an example, we can set Zapier to send a text message whenever a contact is created in Crelate.
 After setting up an account on Zapier, the easiest way to make a zap is to click Make a Zap! on your dashboard.
 In the editor, search for Crelate in the search bar and select Crelate as the Trigger app.
 When prompted with the available triggers, select Contact Change.
 In the next step, Zapier will ask you connect with your Crelate account using you API Key.
-If API Access is enabled for your organization, your API key will be found in the My Settings & Preferences tab of your settings.
+If API Access is enabled for your organization, select your navigation menu and select "Your Profile & Preferences"

 After you've successfully connected Zapier to Crelate, select the operation you would like to trigger to fire on.
 For this example, we want to trigger whenever a contact is created, so select Create as the desired operation.
 You can optionally test the trigger in your Zapier editor by clicking Connect & Continue.
 While Zapier is listening, create a test contact in your Crelate account.
 Zapier should pick up on this new contact and indicate success.

 For your action step, search for SMS by Zapier and select Send SMS for the action method.
 You will most likely have to confirm your phone number to verify and connect to Zapier.
 When setting up the template for the SMS message, we can have the message read: "A new contact in Crelate has been created!
 Name: (Contact Name), Email: (Contact Email)".
 To include the contact name and email, click on the + button on the right hand side of the message box.
 Clicking this reveals all the fields available from Crelate to dynamically populate when a trigger is received.

 You can optionally test the action in the Test this Step section.
 Once you're finished, be sure to turn your zap on to start receiving texts from Crelate!